 A hot market under a cold interest rate

 The most surprising part is the setting.
-Brazil’s benchmark Selic rate sits at fifteen percent, its highest in nearly two decades, which normally cools a property market by making mortgages expensive.
+Brazil’s benchmark Selic rate sits at 14.25 percent, its highest in nearly two decades.
+That normally cools a property market by making mortgages expensive.

 Instead, buyers have treated bricks as a shelter.
-With inflation eating into cash, many see a well-placed apartment as a store of value, and a widely used local phrase captures the mood, a fear of missing the window before prices climb further.
+With inflation eating into cash, many see a well-placed apartment as a store of value.
+A widely used local phrase captures the mood, a fear of missing the window before prices climb further.

 There is a regional pattern worth noting as well.
-Coastal cities with scarce land, from Fortaleza to the beach towns of Santa Catarina, keep posting the sharpest gains, while sprawling Sao Paulo, with more room to build, stays comparatively flat.
+Coastal cities with scarce land, from Fortaleza to the beach towns of Santa Catarina, keep posting the sharpest gains.
+Sprawling São Paulo, with more room to build, stays comparatively flat.

 The forward signal is what happens when rates finally fall.
-Most analysts expect Brazil to begin cutting the Selic late this year or next, and a cheaper mortgage would likely release pent-up demand, rewarding buyers who moved while borrowing was still expensive.
+Most analysts expect Brazil to begin cutting the Selic late this year or next.
+A cheaper mortgage would likely release pent-up demand, rewarding buyers who moved while borrowing was still expensive.

 Did Rio new home prices really rise almost 70 percent?

-Yes, but only for newly launched developments, where the Radar da Construcao report found prices in Rio rose about sixty-eight and a half percent over twelve months.
+Yes, but only for newly launched developments.
+The Radar da Construcao report found prices in Rio rose about sixty-eight and a half percent over twelve months.
 Prices of finished, resale homes rose far less, roughly six to fifteen percent.

 Why is the launch figure so much higher than resale?